giraffe-fsharp/Giraffe/README.md

 - [Nicolás Herrera](https://github.com/nicolocodev) (Added razor engine feature)
 - [Dave Shaw](https://github.com/xdaDaveShaw) (Extended sample application and general help to keep things in good shape)
 - [Tobias Burger](https://github.com/toburger) (Fixed issues with culture specific parsers in routef handler)

+If you submit a pull request please feel free to add yourself to this list as part of the PR.

 ## License